pydata/xarray/doc/plotting.rst

 Consider the temperature data set.
 There are 4 observations per day for two years which makes for 2920 values along the time dimension.
-One way to visualize this data is to make a seperate plot for each time period.
+One way to visualize this data is to make a separate plot for each time period.

 The faceted dimension should not have too many values;
 faceting on the time dimension will produce 2920 plots.
 That's